Searedphantasm/Searedphantasm/README.md

 ---

-🛠️ _“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House_
+🛠️ "Curiosity is the engine of achievement.
+The more you explore, the more you grow."